 Advocates of stand your ground laws note several benefits to Florida’s new legislation, such as:

 The basis for immunity from prosecution for using deadly force is that the defendant reasonably believed their life was in danger.
-However, “reasonable belief” is subjective — one of the main concerns opponents of these laws have.
+However, “reasonable belief” is subjective and is therefore an issue for many opponents.

 Other objections include the following: